List of Family Affairs characters: Doug MacKenzie

 Doug MacKenzie was played by Gareth Hale from 2003 until the end of series in 2005.
 Doug first appears in Charnham in September 2003 when he refits the Davenports' sandwich shop (with his sons Justin and Marc) after a car crash caused by Jake Walker that cause the deaths of Robert Davenport and Fern Farmer.
-He marries Cat, and on their wedding day, Kelly gives birth to their daughter, Suzie, named after Justin's mother.
+He marries Cat, and on their wedding day, Kelly Boulter gives birth to her and Justin’s daughter, Suzie, named after Justin's mother.

 After it became common knowledge Cat and Doug's landlady and friend, Sadie Hargreaves, is in severe mortgage arrears; Doug decides to step in and buy the house.
 Doug later runs for mayor of Charnham and wins, but Cat's drunken behaviour does not help his image, causing him to resign to return to the building firm.
 On New Year's Eve 2005, Doug ends his marriage to Cat following an affair she had with Tony, who had been working with her on Babs Woods's production of a Dick Whittington pantomime.